AndrewJBateman/angular-highcharts-dashboard/README.md

 # Angular HighCharts Dashboard

-Angular app to show a selection of data using Highcharts.
+Angular app to show a dashboard with a selecion of chart types from [Highcharts](https://www.highcharts.com/).
+Code from [code-academia](https://www.youtube.com/channel/UCHDfCPdd_Q-OOcsujHB5-yA) to beexpanded upon with different chart types etc.

 *** Note: to open web links in a new window use: _ctrl+click on link_**